fervenceslau/esp32-arduino/mains-voltmeter/README.md

 1. Create a new Firebase Project.
 2. Create a new Realtime Databse.
 3. Set the Database Rules to true (**warning** anyone can alter the database).
-4. Get the Database host name and password.
+4. Get the Database host name and secret.
 5. Update [firmware](firmware/firmware.ino) with your WiFi and Realtime Database credentials (obtained in the previous step).

 ```